FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Wholesaler’s Investment Criteria Guidelines

-The 70% Rule – states that a Virginia wholesaler should pay no more than 70% of the After Repair Value (ARV).
+• The 70% Rule: The 70% rule states that a Virginia wholesaler should pay no more than 70% of the After Repair Value (ARV).
 The ARV is the property’s expected market value – after the completion of updates and renovations.

-An example will clarify these investment concepts -
+Here's an example that will clarify these investment concepts:

 A wholesaler is offered a property for $300,000 that, when updated, will have a value of $500,000.
 The wholesaler estimates that the property needs about $40,000 in updates and renovations to create an ARV of $500,000.